mihaigalos/aim/README.md

 ## Why?
 Simplicity: download or upload files depending on parameter order with default settings.

+## Installation

+Download a release for Linux or MacOS from [releases](https://github.com/mihaigalos/aim/releases).
+See the [Docker](https://github.com/mihaigalos/aim#docker) section on how to run it platform-independently.

 ## Features

 ### Download / Upload